miagiurgiu/UBB-Computer-Science-2025-2028/1st Semester/Fundamentals of Programming/Notes/Programming Fundamentals Notes.md

 - makes reading the program structure easier (IDE, GitHub, Finder, Explorer)
 - many programmers can work on the same code -> fewer merge conflicts
 Cons:
-- issues with imports?
+- issues with circular imports, unclear namespaces, duplicate imports, overwriting names
 - requires knowledge to keep modules independent
--

-commit - local operation on my computer two programmers working on the same project -> push -> conflict interpreter - runs the last function programming in the large - syntax made for humans
+commit - local operation on my computer two programmers working on the same project -> push -> conflict interpreter - runs the last function

 Modules in C/C++:
 - header files: .h (signatures, documentation for all the methods, not compiled)